viljokass/rust-raymarch/README.md

 # Rust Raymarch
-A system that will produce an images using raymarching tehniques.
+A system that will produce images using raymarching tehniques.
 # Why
 So that I learn me some Rust.
 Also I like raymarching.